-Obviously its only the revival we will be looking at here as the original Doctor Who series finished 7 years before Xena started, and it was about as different a show as can be imagined to Xena anyway.
+In this article we will only be looking at the revival as the original Doctor Who series finished 7 years before Xena started.
+It was also about as different a show as can be imagined to Xena anyway.

 Russell T Davies has regularly cited Xena along with other American sci fi and fantasy series such as Charmed, Smallville and Buffy the Vampire Slayer and its spin off Angel as being among his greatest influences for his take on Doctor Who.

-Thus Doctor Who during Davies’ time came to embody all of the tropes of late 90’s, early 00’s American genre series.
-We had the Doctor become more of a pop culture obsessed, angsty, tragic hero, we had the good guys talking in “Buffy speak” including even the Doctor himself “Wibbly Wobbly, Timey Wimey” and the bad guys talking in big grandiose, pompous, flowery speeches “I reached into the dirt and created new life I AM THE GOD OF DALEK KIND.”, “Purify the earth with fire”, “And so it came to pass that the human race fell and the Earth was no more.
-And I looked upon my new dominion as Master of all, and I thought it good.”
-We had kick ass, feisty female characters, we had story arcs, big bads, we had the heroes one true love they never stop going on or angsting about, even when they are not there (Rose, Buffy or Angel, Lana, Gabrielle) we had the person who loves the hero, but the hero doesn’t love back and who angsts about that for a while before becoming their best friend who arguably does the most for them, even more than their one true love (Martha Jones, Chloe Sullivan, Xander Harris) and we had the crazed villain whom the hero feels a certain sense of guilt over and tries to help rather than outright kill (the Master, Callisto, Faith, Lex Luthor).
+Doctor Who during Davies’ time came to embody all of the tropes of late 90s, early 00s American genre series.
+We had the Doctor become more of a pop culture obsessed, angsty, tragic hero, we had the good guys talking in “Buffy speak” including even the Doctor himself “Wibbly Wobbly, Timey Wimey” and the bad guys talking in big grandiose, pompous, flowery speeches “I reached into the dirt and created new life I AM THE GOD OF DALEK KIND.”
+We had story arcs, big bads, the heroes one true love they never stop going on or angsting about even when they are not there (Rose, Buffy or Angel, Lana, Gabrielle) we had the person who loves the hero, but the hero doesn’t love back and who angsts about that for a while before becoming their best friend who arguably does the most for them, even more than their one true love (Martha Jones, Chloe Sullivan, Xander Harris) and we had the crazed villain whom the hero feels a certain sense of guilt over and tries to help rather than outright kill (the Master, Callisto, Faith, Lex Luthor).

 Of all of these American series Buffy and Angel unquestionably had the biggest impact on New Who.
 Indeed Buffy’s influence on Who would extend even into the Steven Moffat era, with many having drawn comparisons between the Silence and the Gentleman from Buffy.